 - Herbal tea

-When you work remotely, it’s easy to fall into a junk food trap.
-To maintain a healthy immune system, remain energized, and stay productive, put down the chips and dip.
-Opt for healthier snack food like:
+During deadline season, it’s so easy to fall into a junk food trap.
+To maintain a healthy immune system, remain energized, and stay productive, opt for healthy food like:

 - Plain yogurt and cottage cheese